COVID-19 VISITOR POLICIES

 COVID-19 SAFETY MEASURES

-Richmond Art Center is implementing a Covid-19 Prevention Plan (download the complete plan below) to prevent the spread of Covid-19.
+Richmond Art Center has implemented a Covid-19 Prevention Plan (download the complete plan below) to prevent the spread of Covid-19.

 RAC’s safety protocols for all visitors include:

 - A requirement that all staff and visitors over the age of two wear masks at all times inside the building and in our courtyard

 - An attendance limit of twenty-five percent capacity in all studio classes and galleries

 - Hand sanitizer stations installed at the entrances